 Normally, you will not be approved for citizenship unless you meet the residency requirements for citizenship.
 However, there are some exceptions to this rule.

-How do I prove I paid my taxes?
+How do I prove I paid my taxes to apply for Canadian citizenship?

 You can submit your Notices of Assessment that you receive annually from Canada Revenue after you submit your tax returns.
 If you don’t have paper copies, you can get copies of them from CRA’s website.
 This article has a complete guide to setting up an account and printing off tax information.